antmicro/renode-linux-runner-action/docs/Devices.md

 # Devices

-This action adds several devices not available in GitHub runners to the default images.
+The action's default images contain several devices not available in GitHub runners.
 These devices are not enabled by default.
 To enable a device simply add its name to the `devices` parameter along with optional parameters.

 > **Warnings**
 > Adding devices may not work properly with your own kernel.
 If you want to use your own kernel, make sure you have added the correct drivers.